PRISM-Loc: a Lightweight Long-range LiDAR Localization in Urban Environments with Topological Maps: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

 We propose PRISM-Loc -- a lightweight and robust method for localization in large outdoor environments using topological maps.
 The proposed method combines tracking through rough odometry estimations, a novel robust scan-matching technique integrated with the original curb detection algorithm, and place recognition for global location search.
-Experiments conducted on a challenging multi-season dataset covering a 3 km route demonstrate that the proposed method achieves robust localization, with a median trajectory error of 0.7 meters, despite significant object-wise and seasonal differences between the run and the map.
+Experiments conducted on two challenging large-scale datasets with route lengths up to 8 km demonstrate that the proposed method achieves robust localization, with a mean trajectory error of 0.5 meters, despite significant object-wise and seasonal differences between the run and the map.
 Furthermore, PRISM-Loc maintains low memory usage and computational time throughout the entire route.
 Moving forward, we plan to enhance our approach by incorporating local pose filtering to improve robustness and to conduct extensive research on scan-matching techniques.